 A NAND tree is provided in the ADM1025 for Automated Test Equipment (ATE) board level connectivity testing.
-The device is placed into NAND Test Mode by powering up with pin 9 (D-/NTI) held high.
-This pin is sampled automatically after power-up and if it is connected high, then the NAND test mode is invoked.
-In NAND test mode, all digital inputs may be tested as illustrated below. $ADD/\overline{RST}/\overline{INT}/NTO$ will become the NAND test output pin.
+The device is placed into NAND Test Mode by powering up with Pin 9 (D-/NTI) held high.
+This pin is automatically sampled after power-up and if it is connected high, the NAND test mode is invoked.

+In NAND test mode, all digital inputs may be tested as illustrated below.
+ADD/RST/INT/NTO will become the NAND test output pin.

-To perform a NAND Tree test, all pins are initially driven low.
+To perform a NAND tree test, all pins are initially driven low.
 The test vectors set all inputs low, then one-by-one toggle them high (keeping them high).
-Exercising the test circuit with this "walking one" pattern, starting with the input closest to the output of the tree, cycling towards the farthest, causes the output of the tree to toggle with each input change.
+Exercising the test circuit with this "walking one" pattern, starting with the input closest to the output of the tree, cycling toward the farthest, causes the output of the tree to toggle with each input change.
 Allow for a typical propagation delay of 500 ns.
-The structure of the NAND tree is shown in figure 8.
+The structure of the NAND tree is shown in Figure 14.

-Figure 8.
+Figure 14.
 NAND Tree

-Note: If any of the inputs shown in figure 8 are unused, they should not be connected direct to ground, but via a resistor such as $10k\Omega$.
+Note: If any of the inputs shown in Figure 14 are unused, they should not be connected directly to ground, but via a resistor such as 10 k Ω .
 This will allow the ATE (Automatic Test Equipment) to drive every input high so that the NAND tree test can be properly carried out.
-Refer to Table 16 for Test Vectors.
+Refer to Table XVI for Test Vectors.